 Data Collection and Analysis

 Data such as chest x-rays, lung auscultation assessments, vital signs and oxygen saturation, and pulmonary function tests will be compiled and compared between the two groups with expertise of radiologists and the respective surgeons.
 To determine the presence of a postoperative pulmonary complication, a tier system will be used to assess new onset or exacerbation of signs and symptoms as per definitions provided by Kroenke, Lawrence, Theroux, and Tuley (1992), and Hulzebos, Helders, Favié, De Bie, Brutel de la Reviere, and Van Meeteren (2006).
 Tier one postoperative pulmonary symptoms include: dry cough, temperatures greater than 37.5 degrees Celsius, dyspnea, and microatelectasis shown on chest x-rays (Kroenke et al., 1992; Hulzebos et al., 2006).
 Tier two symptoms will include: productive cough, respiratory wheezes and bronchospasms, hypoxemia with oxygen saturation lower than eighty-eight percent, supplemental oxygenation, atelectasis confirmed by chest x-ray, and temperature greater than 37.5 degrees celsius (Kroenke et al., 1992; Hulzebos et al., 2006).
 Tier three symptoms will be defined as: pleural effusions, pneumonia, and pneumothorax as confirmed by chest x-ray.
 Lastly, tier four symptoms will include respiratory failure and intubation (Kroenke et al., 1992; Hulzebos et al., 2006).
 Participants who exhibit two or more symptoms in tier two, or one symptom in tiers three and four will be considered to have a postoperative pulmonary complication.
-In terms of this research study, participants who exhibit tier one symptoms are considered borderline in regard to pulmonary complications but have not developed significant manifestations to suggest the onset of pulmonary complications.
+In terms of this research study, participants who exhibit tier one symptoms are considered borderline regarding pulmonary complications but have not developed significant manifestations to suggest the onset of pulmonary complications.
 Participants from the control group and treatment group will be closely monitored using the assessments discussed and categorized into their respective tiers.

 Statistical Analysis